 A hymn to the creators of reality: Consciousness and Imagination

-Buenos Aires, 1958.
-The protagonist is a young Armando Hector Ruiz, son of legendary tango dance partners Isabel Gomez and Manuel Ruiz.
+…Buenos Aires, Argentina, 1958.
+The protagonist is young Armando Hector Ruiz, son of legendary tango pair Isabel Gomez and Manuel Ruiz.
 Early on, the boy shows astonishing abilities, never before seen in a child at the age of six.
 Not only is he able to deeply touch and move people with the peculiar music he plays on his small cello, but more and more often during his performances, terminally ill people experience spectacular spontaneous healings.

-It is most likely Armando's previously unseen, highly developed powers of imagination enable him to consciously shift the boundary between thought as a possibility (quantum state) and its physical manifestation.
-Through his music, he conveys his pure, childlike feelings and thoughts to his listeners and in that way is capable of setting amazing events into motion.
-Soon the dominant topic in the world is The Wonder of Buenos Aires.
+It is most likely Armando's previously unseen, highly developed powers of imagination that enable him to consciously shift the boundary between thought as a possibility (quantum state) and its physical manifestation.
+With his singular music, he conveys his pure, childlike feelings and thoughts to his listeners and in that way is capable of setting amazing events into motion.
+As a result there is only one topic left worldwide: "The Wonder of Buenos Aires".

 Im Spiegel der Venus